exo-lang/exo-lang.github.io/index.md

 what they want to compute into very complex programs that do the same thing as the specification, only much, much faster.

+# Background & Motivation

+The highest performance hardware made today (such as Google's TPU, Apple's Neural Engine, or Nvidia's Tensor Cores) power key scientific computing and machine learning kernels: the Basic Linear Algebra Subroutines (BLAS) library, for example.
+However, these new chips—which take hundreds of engineers to design—are only as good (i.e. high performance) for application developers as these kernels allow.

+Unlike other programming languages and compilers, Exo is built around the concept of _exocompilation_.
+Traditionally, compilers are built to automatically optimize programs for running on some piece of hardware.
+This is great for most programmers, but for performance engineers the compiler gets in the way as often as it helps.
+Because the compiler's optimizations are totally automatic, there's no good way to fix it when it does the wrong thing and gives you 45% efficiency instead of 90%.

 # Optimizing Code

+With exocompilation, we put the performance engineer back in the driver's seat.
+Responsibility for choosing which optimizations to apply, when, and in what order is externalized from the compiler, back to the performance engineer.
+This way they don't have to waste time fighting the compiler on the one hand, or doing everything totally manually on the other.
+At the same time, Exo takes responsibility for ensuring that all of these optimizations are correct.
+As a result, the performance engineer can spend their time improving performance, rather than debugging the complex, optimized code.

+Another key part of exocompilation is that performance engineers can describe the new chips they want to optimize for, without having to modify the compiler.
+Traditionally, the definition of the hardware interface is maintained by the compiler developers.
+However, for most new accelerator chips, the hardware interface is proprietary.
+It also changes more frequently than for general purpose chips.
+Currently, companies have to maintain their own fork of a whole traditional compiler, modified to support their particular chip.
+This requires hiring teams of compiler developers in addition to the performance engineers.

+We've shown that we can use Exo to quickly write code that's as performant as Intel's hand-optimized Math Kernel Library.
+We also have an ongoing collaboration with UC Berkeley to create code for GEMMINI, their open-source machine learning accelerator.
+We're actively working with engineers and researchers at a number of companies, and are eager to work with more!

 # Videos